As an Amazon Associate, I earn from qualifying purchases.

 a white bowl of instant pot ravioli with garlic bread and fresh parsley

-This Instant Pot ravioli is both kid and adult approved.
 It is one of those glorious one-pot dishes where you can just push a button, walk away, and dinner is done in a flash.
 Sounds heavenly, right?

 The best-kept secret of this dish is that it is BETTER the next day.
 So write this at the top of your meal prep list and get ready to crush your weeknight dinner routine.

 We have tested this recipe with both fresh/refrigerated and frozen ravioli.
 While we prefer fresh, frozen is infinitely more affordable (at least half the price!), and still works great.
-Frozen ravioli is easy to keep on hand and is a low-cost freezer essential.
-Just a head’s up that the final texture will be a bit softer, but just as delicious.

 Pro Tips/Recipe Notes

-• This recipe has not been tested with gluten-free ravioli and results cannot be guaranteed.
+• This recipe has not been tested with gluten-free ravioli, and results cannot be guaranteed.

 • Do not defrost frozen ravioli prior to adding it to the Instant Pot.